Prevention, screening and treatment

 However, many types of skin cancer are highly curable if detected early and treated correctly.

-The physicians at Columbia Skin Clinic are determined to help and protect patients with skin cancer screenings and state-of-the-art treatment when any issues arise.
+The physicians at Columbia Skin Clinic are determined to help and protect patients with skin exams and state-of-the-art treatment when any issues arise.

 Skin Cancer Screening